Technologies

 • front of the collection box (extraction side);

-After the construction of a cover, to confine the upper part of the box and prevent malolent diffusion from the area, a pressurisation system sized to feed all the spray nozzles provided at the correct pressure was installed.
+After having set up a cover, to enclose the upper part of the box and prevent odours diffusion from the area, we set up a pressurization system sized to feed all the spray nozzles provided at the correct pressure.

-A control panel then allows the plant to be started up with cycles of pause times within predetermined working hours.
+A control panel then allows starting the plant based on cycles of work intervals within predetermined working hours.

-The plant is equipped with a neutralising product dosing system suited to the actual odour abatement requirements.
+The plant is equipped with a neutralizing product dosing system suited to the actual odour abatement requirements.

 Effectiveness tests

-In order to correctly assess the environmental controls to be installed, olfactometric sampling is carried out upstream and downstream of them so that we can objectively understand their contribution in terms of odour reduction.
+order to get a correct assessment of the environmental controls to be set up, olfactometric sampling is performed upstream and downstream of the equipment, so that we can objectively understand their contribution in terms of odour reduction.

-The olfactometric sampling (which we perform with the support of the LOD Laboratory, also part of the Luci Group) is the only internationally accepted method for measuring odour concentration.
-It is based on UNI EN 13725:2004, the purpose of which is to provide a standard for odour measurement.
+The olfactometric sampling (which we perform with the support of LOD Laboratory, also part of the Luci Group) is the only internationally accepted method for measuring odour concentration.
+Based on UNI EN 13725:2004, its purpose of which is to provide a standard for odour measurement.

 Conclusions

-Managing odour emissions in slaughter plants is a crucial aspect of minimising environmental impact and preserving the quality of life in the surrounding areas.
-Identifying critical areas and implementing appropriate technological solutions can contribute to a more sustainable management of the production process.
+Managing odour emissions in slaughter plants is a crucial matter to minimize environmental impact and preserve the quality of life in surrounding areas.
+Identifying critical areas and implementing appropriate technological solutions may contribute to a more sustainable management of the production process.

-As we also described in the case of the poultry slaughterhouse examined, abatement systems can be different depending on the areas and the odour criticalities to be treated.
+As we also described in the case of the poultry slaughterhouse examined, abatement systems can be different depending on the areas and critical odours to be treated.

-The use of air filtration systems, the closure of risk areas and the treatment of emissions are among the most effective strategies to minimise odour problems.
+The use of air filtration systems, the closure of risk areas and the treatment of emissions are among the most effective strategies to minimize odour problems.